Bruce Rauner: Philanthropy

+Rauner is also a frequent donor to his fraternity at Dartmouth, Theta Delta Chi.

-2014 gubernatorial election
+2014 gubernatorial campaign

 In March 2013, Rauner formed an exploratory committee to look at a run for Governor of Illinois as a Republican.
 Rauner said that his top priorities included streamlining government, improving education, and improving the state's business climate.
 He supported term limits and said he would serve no more than eight years (two terms) as governor.
 On June 5, 2013, Rauner officially announced his candidacy for governor, telling Chicago magazine's Carol Felsenthal that his platform would include overhauling tax policy and freezing property taxes.

 In October 2013, Rauner announced that his running mate would be Wheaton City Councilwoman Evelyn Sanguinetti.

-Rauner won the March 18, 2014 Republican primary with 328,934 votes (40.13%), defeating State Senator Kirk Dillard, who received 305,120 votes (37.22%), State Senator Bill Brady (123,708 votes, 15.09%) and Illinois Treasurer Dan Rutherford's (61,848 votes, 7.55%).
+Rauner won the March 18, 2014, Republican primary with 328,934 votes (40.13 percent), defeating State Senator Kirk Dillard, who received 305,120 votes (37.22 percent), State Senator Bill Brady (123,708 votes, 15.09 percent) and Illinois Treasurer Dan Rutherford (61,848 votes, 7.55 percrent).

 For the general election, Rauner was endorsed by the majority of Illinois newspapers, including the Chicago Tribune, the Daily Herald, and the Chicago Sun-Times.

 During the general election, television ads aired regarding Rauner's role in a chain of long-term care homes owned by his companies that faced lawsuits stemming from the death and alleged mistreatment of residents.
 Among the problems outlined in court cases, state records, and media reports were the deaths of developmentally disabled residents in bathtubs, "deplorable" living conditions, sexual assaults, and a failure by employees to stop residents from harming themselves.

 Also during the election, the media reported on a controversy regarding Rauner's daughter being admitted to Walter Payton Prep school in Chicago in 2008 through the "principal picks" process.
 The family maintains several residences, including one in downtown Chicago that enabled her to apply to the Chicago-based school.
 Although she had top grades, she had missed several days of school and therefore did not qualify through the regular admissions process.
 It was later revealed that Rauner had sought information on this process from his personal friend Arne Duncan, then CEO of Chicago Public Schools.
 Rauner has said he had no recollection of speaking with Duncan directly.
 According to another source, she was not a "principal pick", but was let in following the phone call between Bruce Rauner and Arne Duncan.
 The Rauners donated $250,000 to the school during the subsequent school year; Rauner has a long history of contributing to Chicago Public Schools.